 All intra-group balances and transactions and unrealised income and expenses resulting from intra-group transactions are eliminated on consolidation.
-Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment.

 Subsidiaries are consolidated from the date on which control commences until the date control ceases.
-When the Group loses control over a subsidiary, it derecognises the related assets and liabilities and any other components of equity.
-Any interest in the former subsidiary is measured at fair value when control is lost.
+When control is lost, related assets, liabilities, and equity components are derecognised, and any retained interest in the former subsidiary is measured at fair value.

-4 | Summary of accounting policies
+5 | Summary of accounting policies Revenue from contracts with customers